ghohl30/Reinforement-Learning/README.md

 For the target in Q-learning we need to store the parametes of the old Q-function.
 We then update the old Q-net very target_update steps.

 # Results:
-I have not tried to optimize all parameters perfectly since this was only for educational purpose, but here are my results:
+I have not tried to optimize all parameters perfectly since this was only for educational purpose, but here are my results for the Cartpole environment:

 ![](gym_animation.gif)